-ZEDEDA/ZedControl defines a project as a resource group that allows you to manage a group of Edge Nodes as one logical entity.
-Given an Edge Node can be part of only a single project, the project's properties can apply to all the Edge Nodes in that project.
+Each edge node may only belong to a single project.
+The project's properties can apply to all the Edge Nodes in that project.
 We recommend (though not mandatory) similar Edge Nodes in every project because bulk operations can be performed easily.

-Edge Nodes require standard object-level attributes like the name–which has to be unique, and the title–can be changed later.
-The illustration below shows the typical Edge Node hosts the EVE-OS software to orchestrate cloud-native and/or legacy IoT applications.
+Edge Nodes require standard object-level attributes like name (which must be unique) and title (which may be changed anytime).
+The illustration below shows a typical Edge Node hosting the EVE-OS software to orchestrate cloud-native and/or legacy IoT applications.

 Concepts related to Edge Nodes

 Project is the logical grouping of Edge Nodes.
 Edge Node can be a part of only one project.
 An enterprise may have multiple projects.
 The project can be a Regular project or a specific type like 'Azure.'
 In Azure, some default apps are deployed automatically as soon as a new edge node is added to a project.

 The project requires standard object-level attributes like the name, which must be unique, and the title, which can be changed later.
 Depending on the type of project, other project-related attributes are configurable.

 ZEDEDA provides pre-created models to define the physical hardware attributes of the Edge Nodes.
 Models have the following attributes.